Every American knows how to maximize musculoskeletal health throughout his or her lifetime.

-- USBJI will add depth and breadth to the understanding of bone and joint disorders through a broader membership, a sharing of diverse perspectives, and exchange of knowledge among diverse providers, researchers and individuals with musculoskeletal disorders.
+- The USBJI will add depth and breadth to the understanding of bone and joint disorders through a broad membership, a sharing of diverse perspectives, and exchange of knowledge among diverse providers, researchers and individuals with musculoskeletal disorders.

 - The USBJI believes in identifying, fulfilling and promoting collaborative partnership opportunities.

 - The USBJI promotes funding of musculoskeletal research, recognizing that improved patient-centered outcomes are the essential measure of return on such investments.